 There are many more methods for other countries but these are the main ones for the UK.

 Your first withdrawal each week is free, after that it will cost you £5, so don’t withdraw willy nilly.
 You must also play through funds deposited before you can withdraw them or else a 5% processing fee applies – which is fair enough.

-Processing can take up to 3 days apparently, which is far too long if you ask me, and guess what – withdrawals are reversible in that time.
-Of course they are.
+Processing can take up to 3 days apparently, which is far too long if you ask me.
 Saying that, if you are using an eWallet then withdrawals shouldn’t take as long as all that.